Sudhanva-K-Upadhya/6-DOF-Robot-arm/README.md

 This project provides full open-loop stepper control for a 6-axis robotic arm.
 The Arduino Mega drives six TB6600 stepper driver modules (one per joint).
 A desktop Python application connects over USB serial and lets you:

-- Move individual joints by angle (deg) with a slider or typed value
+- Move individual joints
-- Move all six joints **simultaneously** with interleaved stepping
+- Move all six joints simultaneously
-- Set a custom home position and return to it at any time
+- Set a custom home position and return
-- Record, export, import, and play back multi-step motion sequences
+- Record, export, import, and play back
-- Stop any single joint or emergency-stop all joints instantly

 ---

 ## Hardware